 To create artistic motion blur, the shutter speed needs to be set low enough to blur the action in the image.
 Remember, the shutter is the part of the lens that opens and closes to expose the image.

 Anything that moves while the shutter is open will blur.
-A fast shutter speed will freeze the action, while a slower shutter speed will blur the action.
+A fast shutter speed will freeze the action, while a slower shutter speed or longer exposure time will blur the action.

 The shutter speed can be set for motion blur shots using shutter priority mode or manual mode.
 The first is easier to learn and the latter offers more control.